AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 The following arguments are supported:

 ### Required
 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
-Currently only AWS(1), GCP(4), AZURE(8), OCI(16), AWSGOV(256) and Alibaba Cloud(8192) are supported.
+Currently only AWS(1), GCP(4), AZURE(8), OCI(16), AWSGOV(256), AWSCHINA(1024), AZURECHINA(2048) and Alibaba Cloud(8192) are supported.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
-Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test", AZURE: "vnet1:hello", OCI: "vpc-oracle-test1", AWSGOV: "vpc-abcd12345678".
+Example: AWS/AWSGov/AWSChina: "vpc-abcd1234", GCP: "vpc-gcp-test", AZURE/AzureChina: "vnet1:hello", OCI: "vpc-oracle-test1".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", GCP: "us-west2-a", AZURE: "East US 2", OCI: "us-ashburn-1", AWSGOV: "us-gov-west-1".
+Example: AWS: "us-east-1", GCP: "us-west2-a", AZURE: "East US 2", OCI: "us-ashburn-1", AWSGov: "us-gov-west-1", AWSChina: "cn-north-1", AzureChina: "China North".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", AZURE: "Standard_B1s", OCI: "VM.Standard2.2", GCP: "n1-standard-1", AWSGOV: "t2.large".
+Example: AWS: "t2.large", AZURE: "Standard_B1s", OCI: "VM.Standard2.2", GCP: "n1-standard-1", AWSGov: "t2.large", AWSChina: "t2.large", AzureChina: "Standard_A0".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode-1).**

 ### HA
 * `single_az_ha` (Optional) Set to true if this [feature](https://docs.aviatrix.com/Solutions/gateway_ha.html#single-az-gateway) is desired.
 Valid values: true, false.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
-Required only if enabling HA for AWS/AWSGOV/Azure/Alibaba Cloud gateway.
+Required only if enabling HA for AWS, Azure, AWSGov, AWSChina, AzureChina or Alibaba Cloud gateways.
 Optional for GCP.
 Setting to empty/unsetting will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
 Required if enabling HA for GCP gateway.
 Optional if enabling HA for AZURE gateway.
 For GCP, setting to empty/unsetting will disable HA and setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 For AZURE, this is an optional parameter to place the HA gateway in a specific availability zone.
 Valid values for AZURE gateways are in the form "az-n".
 Example: "az-2".
 Available for Azure as of provider version R2.17+.
 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
-Required for AWS/AWSGOV if `insane_mode` is enabled and `ha_subnet` is set.
+Required for AWS, AWSGov and AWSChina if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
 If no value is given, a new EIP will automatically be allocated.
-Only available for AWS, GCP and AWSGOV.
+Only available for AWS, GCP, AWSGov and AWSChina.
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
 Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Specify true for [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) high performance gateway.
-Insane Mode gateway size must be at least c5 size (AWS and AWSGOV) or Standard_D3_v2 (AZURE); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
-If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, AWSGOV and Azure.
-Only available for AWS, GCP(with active mesh 2.0 enabled), Azure and AWSGOV.
+Insane Mode gateway size must be at least c5 size (AWS, AWSGov and AWSChina) or Standard_D3_v2 (Azure and AzureChina); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
+If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, Azure, AWSGov, AWSChina or AzureChina.
+Only available for AWS, GCP(with active mesh 2.0 enabled), Azure, AWSGov, AWSChina and AzureChina.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
-Required for AWS and AWSGOV if `insane_mode` is enabled.
+Required for AWS, AWSGov or AWSChina if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT
 * `single_ip_snat` - (Optional) Enable "single_ip" mode Source NAT for this container.
 Valid values: true, false. **NOTE: Please see notes [here](#enable_snat-1) in regards to changes to this argument in R2.10.**